Jorge Soler Player Props: Marlins vs. Braves

 Jorge Soler At The Plate

-- Soler is batting .253 with eight doubles, five home runs and 10 walks.
+- Soler has eight doubles, five home runs and 11 walks while batting .221.

-- Among qualifying hitters, he ranks 92nd in batting average, while his on-base percentage ranks 73rd and he is 22nd in slugging.
+- Soler has picked up a hit in 51.9% of his 27 games this year, with at least two hits in 18.5% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.